 Leon Leach MBA, PhD and Tacey A. Rosolowski PhD

-In this segment Dr. Leach explains that by the nineties, he had “turned into a serial entrepreneur” working in high-risk situations.
+In this chapter Dr. Leach explains that by the nineties, he had “turned into a serial entrepreneur” working in high-risk situations.
 Rethinking his career, he realized he had reached a point where he wanted to “give back” and, very near that time, Michael Myer called to tell him that MD Anderson was looking for a CFO.
 Dr. Leach then describes the fiscal context when he assumed the role at MD Anderson.
 He also talks about John Mendelsohn’s vision for the institution and some of the changes made early in his role as CFO (e.g. shifting the institution from fund accounting to GAAP accounting; canceling managed care contracts as a shock tactic so HMOs would renegotiate).

 Dr. Leach observes that Charles LeMaistre’s downsizing strategy was the right approach for the situation.
 He also notes that the reports submitted by the consulting firm hired to evaluate MD Anderson’s financial fate under HMOs (negatively) distorted the institution’s importance to health care delivery in Texas.
 Dr. Leach knew that managed care was not going to be able to “squeeze” MD Anderson.